coursephd/PostgreSQL/03ReportDetails.md

 * Before and after periods are shown as 2 skeletons next to each other.
 * Diseases which could be approximately assigned to a body part are displayed on the body, otherwise are displayed on the side of the body.
 * Following Frequency counts are displayed:
+  * Total number of patients
+  * Total number of patients by gender
-    ** Number of patients experiencing the disease trajectory is displayed
+  * Number of patients experiencing the disease trajectory is displayed
+  * Similarity score
+  * Total number of diseases listed in the disease trajectory